SirCactuspad/MC_Datapacks/Transcription/readme.txt

 This datapack allows players to copy existing enchanted books they have!

 How it works:
-First, place an empty book and quill onto a lecturn.
+First, place an empty book and quill onto a lectern.
-Then, make sure you put the desired enchanted book in your main hand, and nothing in your off hand. next, right click the lecturn!
-If you had 5 levels, the lecturn will be emptied and you will have a copy of the enchanted book in your off hand!
+Then, make sure you put the desired enchanted book in your main hand, and nothing in your off hand. next, right click the lectern!
+If you had 5 levels, the lectern will be emptied and you will have a copy of the enchanted book in your off hand!

 Notes:
 - there are sounds and particles for successful and failed attempts to "transcribe" an enchantment.